lifethroughcode/hylia.blog/src/posts/beginner-steps-to-digital-security.md

 I would not recommend using a free VPN service as they will likely collect your data and sell it.
 You want a paid service that has a no logging policy, meaning they won't store any identifiable information.

 There are plenty of good options for this, personally I recommend Proton VPN, it's very stable and I trust their security and privacy.
 It's also really good value if you go for Proton Unlimited as you get Mail, Cloud storage, and a Password manager as well as the VPN. <https://proton.me/>

+#### Hopefully this helps someone, or gives you inspiration to become more secure.
+Or at least makes you think about what you post online, and become more aware of the risks involved.